ThanusanS/Number-Guessing-Game/README.md

-# 🎯 Number Guessing Game.
+# 🎯 Number Guessing Game

 A simple Python-based number guessing game where the player tries to guess a randomly generated number within a specified range.
 Great for beginners learning about conditionals, loops, and user input in Python!